- What is Treatment Court?

 Most importantly, your graduation from Treatment Court means you have established a stable and fulfilling lifestyle.
 Beyond feeling good about yourself and proud of your accomplishments, the rewards can be priceless.
 For example, you can reconnect with a family member, begin a new career and otherwise be a trusted member of the community.
 It is likely upon graduation from Treatment Court that your remaining sentence will be reduced.

 If you continue to do well on supervision, another benefit you may receive is an early discharge and not be subject to any further court supervision.

-You must apply for Treatment Court with the District Attorney's Office.
-The application forms are available online and at the Court Administrator's Office, the District Attorney's Office or the Public Defender's Office.
+You must apply for Treatment Court with the District Attorney’s Office.
+Download the application form or visit the Court Administrator’s Office, the District Attorney’s Office or the Public Defender’s Office.

 Treatment Court is the best opportunity within the justice system for you to get help.
 You owe it to yourself to consider the option of Treatment Court.